 MARIO BUATTA 1935-2018

-He was also quirky and happen to be very funny.
-Being super talented came easy to him and he was a master at furniture placement, draperies, layering fabrics and so much more.
+He was also quirky, funny and quite unpredictable.
+Being super talented came easy to him and he had a superior sence of the space around him.
+He mastered furniture placement, draperies, layering fabrics and so so much more.